hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 \end{aligned}
 $$

-Note also that in reality, the output of a so-called multi-head attention operator is the sum of the above outputs computed on different *heads*, i.e., different versions of $W_q$, $W_k$, $W_v$, and $W_o$.
+Note also that in practice, the output of a so-called multi-head attention operator is the sum of the above outputs computed on different *heads*, i.e., different versions of $W_q$, $W_k$, $W_v$, and $W_o$.